|

 married the youngest daughter of Sir Henry Preston in 1433.
 Their son, George,

-was to become an Ambassador to the Court of King Henry VIII.
+was to become an Ambassador to the Court of King Henry in England.
 William Meldrum, the

 last of the male line of the Meldrums, only had two daughters and, with the